apache/hawq-docs/tutorial/gettingstarted/getstart_overview.md

 ## <a id="tut_getstartov"></a>Overview

 This tutorial provides a 15 minute introduction to get you up and running with your HAWQ installation.
 You will be introduced to basic HAWQ functionality, including cluster management, database creation, and basic querying.
-An introduction to the external data sources is also provided.
+An introduction to external data sources is also provided.

 ## <a id="tut_getstartov_prereq"></a>Prerequisites